kachick/renovate-config-asdf/CONTRIBUTING.md

 '1.25.2'
 ```

-## Release new version with github-tags
+## Release new version with github-tags - # For maintainer

 ```console
 $ make release VERSION=0.4.2